vogtb/spreadsheet/README.md

 ### Verify that all N-times ({2,9}) are correct, and we're not parsing numbers too big.

-### Scrape jsdocs from functions, put in simple index.html, doc.md files to serve up simple documentation
+### Scrape jsdocs for functions, put in simple index.html, doc.md files to serve up simple documentation

 ### Numbers with commas in them should still parse to numbers.

 ### Ensure all formulas are tested inside of SheetFormulaTest.ts

-## Testing Guidelines

-All formulas should test for:
-1) One *less* argument than the formula expects, and one *more* argument than the formula expects.
-2) If it accepts a number, test with false as 0, and true as 1.
-3) If it accepts a number, test with string parsing to number.
-4) If it accepts a date, test with number, number as string, date as string.
-5) Individual arguments as ranges with single values (eg: `[1]`), and ranges as multiple values (eg: `[1, "str"]`).
+### Test all functions in src/Utilities